QCD Evolution of Superfast Quarks: Introduction

+With the operation of the Large Hadron Collider~(LHC), the high-energy upgrade of Jefferson Lab (JLab), and the anticipation of the future electron-ion collider~(EIC), the issue of understanding the partonic structure of nuclei is currently a very important topic.
+Several collaborations are working on the development of comprehensive parameterizations for nuclear partonic distributions (nPDFs) covering the widest possible range of invariant momentum transfer $Q^2$ and Bjorken variable $x$ (see. e.g. Refs.\cite{Eskola:2016oht,Kovarik:2015cma,Owens:2012bv}).

+From the viewpoint of nuclear physics, partons in nuclei present a very interesting dynamical construction as they are constrained to be in nucleons, which represent the apparent degrees of freedom in nuclei.
+Due to the large difference between the excitation energy scales of the nucleon~(100s of MeV) and the nucleus (10s of MeV), it was initially believed that the nuclear medium should play a non-essential role in the partonic dynamics of bound nucleons.
+Studies during the last several decades, however, discovered a host of effects which are genuinely related to nuclear dynamics interfering with the QCD dynamics of partonic distributions in bound nucleons.
+The most prominent of these effects is the suppression of nPDFs in the $0.4 < x< 0.7$ region (EMC effect)~\cite{Aubert:1983xm,Frankfurt:1988nt,Geesaman:1995yd}, nuclear anti-shadowing at $0.1 < x< 0.3$~\cite{Arneodo:1988aa,Frankfurt:1990xz,Brodsky:1989qz}, and finally the shadowing effects observed at $x<0.1$~\cite{Arneodo:1988aa,Frankfurt:2011cs,Frankfurt:1988nt}.

-{\bf Introduction:} Quarks in nuclei possessing momentum fractions $x = {A Q^2\over 2 M_A q_0} > 1$ (referred to as superfast quarks) represent one of the most elusive degrees of freedom in nuclei.
-Here $M_A$ is the mass of the nucleus A, and $-Q^2$ and $q_0$ are the invariant momentum and energy transferred to the nucleus.
-Since no such quark can be generated by QCD dynamics confined to a single nucleon without inter-nucleon interactions, the probing of superfast quarks will require direct interplay between QCD and nuclear dynamics.
-One of the earlier theoretical studies of superfast quarks\cite{FS88} showed that the nuclear dynamics responsible for the generation of such quarks is significantly short-range, thus opening a new window into the high-density realm of the nuclear force.
-Such dynamics include multi-nucleon short range correlations\cite{FS88,hnm,Freese}, explicit quark degrees of freedom such as 6-quark clusters\cite{Carlson}, or single-quark momentum exchanges between strongly correlated nucleons\cite{ms_squarks}.
+While there have been significant experimental and theoretical efforts in understanding the above mentioned effects, one effect which is less explored is the dynamics of superfast quarks.
+Superfast quarks are quarks in nuclei possessing momentum fractions $x = \frac{A Q^2}{2 M_A q_0} > 1$ and represent one of the most elusive degrees of freedom in nuclei.
+Here $M_A$ is the mass of the nucleus A, and $-Q^2$ and $q_0$ are the square of invariant momentum transfer and the energy transferred to the nucleus in its rest frame.
+Since no such quark can be produced by QCD dynamics confined to a single nucleon without inter-nucleon interactions, probing superfast quarks requires direct interplay between QCD and nuclear dynamics.
+One of the earliest theoretical studies of superfast quarks~\cite{Frankfurt:1988nt} showed that the nuclear dynamics responsible for the generation of such quarks is significantly short-range, thus opening a new window into the high-density realm of nuclear forces.
+Such dynamics include multi-nucleon short-range correlations~\cite{Frankfurt:1988nt,Sargsian:2002wc,Freese:2014zda,Fomin:2017ydn}, explicit quark degrees of freedom such as 6-quark clusters~\cite{Pirner:1980eu,Carlson:1994ga}, or single-quark momentum exchanges between strongly correlated nucleons~\cite{Sargsian:2007gd}.